2018 Poultry Catalog

 Priority Mail Service: - We only call (or e-mail if we can't reach you by phone) you the day that your order is shipped out. - The shipment is sent by Priority Mail (2-3 day delivery) with Delivery Confirmation. - There is free USPS tracking service with Priority Mail by calling your local Post Office or by checking at www.USPS.com - You pay from Column A, B, C, or D from the Zone Code Chart according to the Zip Code which your delivery is being shipped to.

-Express Mail Service: - We only call (or e-mail if we can't reach you by phone) you the day that your order is shipped out. - The shipment is sent by Express Mail (should be delivered by 3:00 PM of the second day after shipping). - There is free USPS tracking service with Express Mail by calling your local Post Office or by checking at www.USPS.com - You pay from the Express Mail column in the Postage Chart for your postage.
+Express Mail Service: - We only call (or e-mail if we can't reach you by phone) you the day that your order is shipped out. - The shipment is sent by Express Mail (should be delivered by 3:00 PM of the second day after shipping, but the USPS does not reimburse for failed Express Mail on live chickens until after the 3rd day after shipping). - There is free USPS tracking service with Express Mail by calling your local Post Office or by checking at www.USPS.com - You pay from the Express Mail column in the Postage Chart for your postage.

 POULTRY SHIPPING INFORMATION

 Please remember we process and fill orders on a first come, first served basis.
 We never know from year to year which will be the hot items that everyone will want, so place your orders early even if you don't want them until Summer.
 If you don't get your name on the list early for the date that you prefer, that day may already be booked up for the breeds you want.
 REMEMBER, ORDER EARLY!!!!!